 The photo above far left shows the machine separating the red cells and platelets from the plasma, the actual spinning of the blood to cause the separation happens down inside the machine.

 A team from the renal unit at the City Hospital come over to carry out the treatment, he is monitored continually throughout as his blood pressure is obviously affected.
-He danger very cold during it as well.
+He gets very cold during it as well.
 He was fascinated by the cost of the machine £55,000 !!